Ephraim Bales Cabin - Historical place in Gatlinburg, Tennessee

 Frequently Asked Questions

-What are the hours for Ephraim Bales Cabin?
+What are the current hours for Ephraim Bales Cabin?

-Ephraim Bales Cabin is located at Roaring Fork Motor Nature Trail Gatlinburg TN 37738.
-Use the directions button for navigation.
+Ephraim Bales Cabin is listed at Roaring Fork Motor Nature Trail Gatlinburg TN 37738.
+Use the directions button for current routing, traffic, and drive time from your lodging.

 View all